microsoft/nni/docs/en_US/Tutorial/InstallationLinux.md

 The following example is built on TensorFlow 1.x.
 Make sure **TensorFlow 1.x is used** when running it.

-* Download the examples via clone the source code.
+* Download the examples via cloning the source code.

   ```bash
   git clone -b v1.4 https://github.com/Microsoft/nni.git